Total Solar Eclipse - 8/21/2017

 Without expensive travel to remote, far-flung locations, viewing a "nearby" total solar eclipse is usually a once or twice in a lifetime experience.
 Visually, a 100% total eclipse is far superior to even a 99.9% eclipse.
 In this area of Maryland the eclipse will be about 80%.
 For this reason much of HAL's membership is traveling to different areas of the country to experience totality.
 CONSEQUENTLY, HAL IS NOT PLANNING TO HOLD EITHER A PUBLIC OR MEMBERS ONLY EVENT FOR THE ECLIPSE.

-The Bannecker Museum in Catonsville is holding a free event.
+The Bannecker Museum in Catonsville is the closest location holding a free solar eclipse viewing event.
 However, it does require advanced registration.
-(Click the link below the map.)
+(Click the link below the map for registration information.)